raum-dellamorte/nvFanService/ReadMe.md

 On Arch, you'll need extra/sdl3 and aur/sdl3_ttf to compile.
 I guess sdl3 is too new for everything to be on the main repo?
 Patience, Iago.
 I assume you'll need to find the equivalent packages on other distros, perhaps even as dev packages, IDK.
 One day I'll find out and make specific notes.

+Also, the font for the SDL3 version is hard coded to `"/usr/share/fonts/TTF/FiraCodeNerdFontMono-Regular.ttf"` and I imagine it will crash without that file.
+Can I... `include_bytes!()` the font file???
+That would make it a compile dependency and not really solve anything, right?
+This needs to be dealt with somehow...
+Figure out the most common mono fonts, put them in a list by preference, then load the first one that exists?

 ## Currently:

 - Starting temperature/fan speed curve is hard coded